 Dynamic stability in a stationary economy

-Establishing dynamic stability is straightforward in the simple version of the model currently under discussion.
+Establishing dynamic stability is straightforward in the simple version of the model adopted in this series.
 With autonomous demand, within-sector productivity and total employment all held constant, a situation in which total output is adjusted to total demand is not only a steady state but also a stationary one.
 In a stationary state, output and demand are both constant, as are the levels of all other variables.

 It is necessary only to consider the behavior of total output over time.
 In part 3, this behavior was reduced to a simple differential equation which can be written in the form: